SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-47.md

 ssh tony@stapp01.stratos.xfusioncorp.com
 ```
 #### Explanation:
+Establish an SSH connection to Application Server 1 in the Stratos Datacenter.
+This server contains the Python application source code that needs to be containerized.

-Connects to application server using SSH.
-We run this to access the environment where app is deployed.
+We run this to access the environment where the app is deployed.

 ### Step 2: Verify Application Files
 ```bash